-My one regret is not climbing the Cupola.
+My one regret is not climbing the cupola.
 With school-age kids, climbing is fantastic, as we discovered when we climbed the Duomo in Florence.
-There is a long line (again, no reservations are possible), so you need to strategize around an early morning or lunchtime arrival.
-Note, you DO need a reservation to see the Vatican Museums and Sistine Chapel.
-If you hire a walking tour guide they can do it for you, or you can do it on the web.
+There is a long line (again, no reservations are possible), so strategize around an early morning or lunchtime arrival.
+Note, you do need a reservation to see the Vatican Museums and Sistine Chapel.
+If you hire a tour guide, he or she can do it for you, or you can do it online.
 I had a good experience buying tickets from Tickitaly.com (for both Florence and Rome museums).

 After fighting the crowds at a major tourist attraction, I like to loiter for the rest of the day and that’s exactly what we did.
 Rome’s neighborhoods are varied and fabulous for walking.
 In this case we wandered around Campo de’ Fiori, Piazza Navona and the Trevi Fountain.
 There are thousands of spots to eat lunch outside where the people-watching is phenomenal.
 If you are looking for a piazza to park yourself, Piazza Navona is a wonderful stopping point.
 Lined with cafes and artisans (and no cars), this is an entertaining spot to spend an afternoon.

 A formal walking tour is the best way to explore a complicated tourist attraction in a meaningful way.
-If you are choosing between a guide for the Vatican or a guide for ancient Rome, I always recommend Ancient Rome with a guide.
-The sites that comprise Ancient Rome make so much more sense with a guide — that way the guide can tell a story and kids can visualize what they are seeing.
+If you are choosing between a guide for the Vatican or a guide for ancient Rome, I always recommend hiring one for ancient Rome.
+The sites that comprise ancient Rome make so much more sense with expert insight — that way the guide can tell a story and kids can visualize the history behind what they are seeing.
 Our CB!
 Family Vacation Advisors maintain a list of hand-selected, family-friendly guides that we can book as part of our comprehensive trip planning service.